mattiaspaul/BRIEFnet/README.md

 crop_data(bbox,in_folder,out_folder);
 ```
 providing input folder (i.e. the one you extracted the training folder of RawData.zip to) and an output folder.
 This will generate 30 scans and corresponding (binary) segmentations of sizes 124x84x94.
+This may take more than 1 minute.

 ### 3) Install and compile MatConvNet
 https://github.com/vlfeat/matconvnet